comparison guide

 Pricing transparency

 Flat monthly rate vs. per-conversation billing.
 For a high-call-volume dental practice, per-conversation pricing can balloon quickly.
-We favor transparent flat-rate pricing with no per-minute surprises.
+We favor transparent flat-rate pricing with an included voice-minute pool and clearly disclosed usage-based overage beyond it.

-One caveat stated upfront: this rubric was built by VantaWeb and it weights the things VantaWeb does well -- particularly HIPAA compliance and Dentrix integration.
+One caveat stated upfront: this rubric was built by VantaWeb and it weights the things VantaWeb does well -- particularly HIPAA compliance and dental-specific intake.
 Read the individual vendor sections critically.
 Where a competitor genuinely outperforms us on dimensions outside this rubric, we say so.

 Quick comparison table